opennetdevops/onsa/onsa-dashboard/README.md

 The project was build with `npx create-react-app myapp` command where you have some default folders and files.

-* public/ : where basically is the main .html file.
+* `public/`: Where basically the main .html file is located.
-* src/: where all your JavaScript code lives.
+* `src/`: Where all your JavaScript code lives.
-    * components/ : stores all hand-made components.
+    * `components/`: Stores all hand-made components.
-    * css/ : stores all css files.
+    * `css/`: Stores all css files.
 In this case there's only one.
-    * images/ : every image used should be in here.
+    * `images/`: Every image used should be in here.
-    * middleware/ : every piece of code that interacts with the outside world.
+    * `middleware/`: Every piece of code that interacts with the outside world.
 Mainly networking functions.
-    * pages/ : this folder is important.
+    * `pages/`: this folder is important.
 Since in React there's only one real html page and you render components in it in any way you like, you can still have pages where the user navigates.
 Each page is modeled as a stateful component.
-    * routes/ : this folder stores the routes of the application.
+    * `routes/`: This folder stores the routes of the application.
 In it private and public routes can be found.
 Public routes do not need any kind of protection in comparison with private routes, where there's a protection (PrivateRoute component gives this functionality).
-    * App.js : is the main application component.
+    * `App.js`: Main application component.
 Might need to pay attention to it in some cases.

 ### Environment files